JeasonYork/Exctract-DataAPi-Bash/README.md

 cd exam_bash
 nano cron.text
 ```
 Create a job using the command crontab
+This task will be performed every minute during the months of October to June.

 */1 * * * * [ "$(date +\%m)" -ge 10 -o "$(date +\%m)" -le 6 ] && /bin/bash ~/exam_CHAHET/exam_bash/exam.sh